Have Your Students Record Themselves Reading

 Share recordings immediately with a link

 Recording links can be sent to a variety of places to be reviewed:

-- Online classroom web portals
+- All online classroom web portals

 - Teachers’ email inboxes

 - Social media